Photo of John Abdelsayed

 Islamorada was the location of one of the stations of the Overseas Railroad.

-Hall of Fame baseball player Ted Williams began visiting Islamorada in 1943 and for the next 45 years was the island's most well-known resident.
-After his retirement from baseball he became the national spokesman for Sears sporting goods, and became renowned for his abilities as a fisherman.
+Baseball player Ted Williams began visiting Islamorada in 1943, and for the next 45 years, he was the island's most well-known resident.
+After his retirement from baseball, he became the national spokesman for Sears sporting goods and became renowned for his abilities as a fisherman.
 Over the decades, he hosted numerous celebrities at his Islamorada house and took them on local fishing trips.

 The village was incorporated on December 31, 1997.
-Prior to this date, "Islamorada" referred to the evolving community island of Upper Matecumbe Key.
+Before this date, Islamorada referred to the evolving community island of Upper Matecumbe Key.

 Islamorada has a tropical savanna climate (Aw), similar to the rest of the Florida Keys.